earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 ```

+### IMPORTANT: For All Plots

+* Add a title to your plot that describes what the plot shows
+* Add a brief, 1-3 sentence caption below each plot that describes what it shows HINT: you can use the `knitr` argument `fig.cap = "Caption here"` to automatically add captions.
+* Be sure to mention the data source and the date that the data were collected.

 ## Bonus Opportunity! (.5 point each)

 * Rather than copying your function code at the top of your `.Rmd` file, use the